 - “Breast implants aren’t safe.”
 Breast implants have been the subject of more studies than virtually any other medical device.
 Complications occur but are less common now than ever before.
 In recent years, specific implants were linked to a rare type of lymphoma called BIA-ALCL.
 Those implants were pulled from the market and are no longer used.
 Our surgeons are very transparent about the risks involved with breast augmentation and all other elective surgical procedures, and safety is their top priority.

 - “I’ll have scars on my breasts.”
 Scars result from any incision.
 Breast augmentation incisions, however, are made where they are easily concealed by swimwear or summer clothes and typically fade over time.
 Our surgeons explain incision location options to patients so they can make the best choice for themselves.

 Getting breast implants at our Portland, Oregon, practice can help you feel more confident and feminine, whether you have naturally small breasts or you want to restore volume lost after pregnancy and breastfeeding.
 You can see our surgeons’ excellent results in our gallery of breast augmentation before-and-after photos.

-If you’re ready to explore your breast enhancement surgery options, the first step is to contact us using the online form to request a consultation.
-Or call our office at (503) 292-9200 to schedule an appointment.
+If you’re ready to explore your breast enhancement surgery options, the first step is to request a consultation or call our office at (503) 292-9200 to schedule an appointment.
 We look forward to hearing from you.